Gandevarun/Gandevarun/README.md

-- 👋 Hi, I’m @varunpatel
+- 👋 Hi, I’m @varungande
-- 👀 I’m interested in cloud storage
+- 👀 I’m interested in google cloud storage
-- 🌱 I’m currently learning google cloud platform
+- 🌱 I’m currently learning devops
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...